vgdc-ucsd/VGDC-Website/posts/Winter-Quarter-25-Recap.md

 ## What's Next? + Quarterly Goodbyes

 In terms of game development projects, work on Mariposa is set to continue past the demo we showed off at our EOQ social throughout the spring quarter.
 Next quarter, we're also set to host one of our game jams, open to people of any experience, including beginners!
-Check out some games made during it [here](https://docs.google.com/spreadsheets/d/1iZJJy-IDo0ivGX6r1TRcYeRWZvtlOpya_uvD-HblG1I/edit?gid=1693143655#gid=1693143655).
+Check out some games made during them [here](https://docs.google.com/spreadsheets/d/1iZJJy-IDo0ivGX6r1TRcYeRWZvtlOpya_uvD-HblG1I/edit?gid=1693143655#gid=1693143655).

 I'd like to acknowledge Breanna, Jess, and Olivia for their edits and suggestions to this post.
 Keep an eye out for more information on our Spring events towards the start of next quarter!
 Thanks to everyone reading and anyone who attended any of our events this quarter.
 It means the world to us.
 See you all in spring!